Corporate Governance Statement

 As Koenig & Bauer AG is a German listed public limited-liability company subject to the German Co-Determination Act, the Supervisory Board must be composed of at least 30% women and at least 30% men in accordance with the principles set out in Section 96 (2) of the German Stock Corporation Act.

-As the employee representatives have waived combined compliance with this requirement, the Supervisory Board must be composed of at least two women and at least two men from among the shareholder representatives as well as from among the employee representatives.
+As combined compliance with this requirement has been waived by the employee representatives, the Supervisory Board must be composed of at least two women and at least two men from among the shareholder representatives as well as from among the employee representatives.
 The inclusion of two female shareholder representatives, Ms Dagmar Rehm and Prof. Dr.-Ing.
 Gisela Lanza, and the two female employee representatives, Ms Julia Cuntz and Ms Sabine Witte-Herdering, ensures that this minimum requirement is satisfied.

 The Supervisory Board has five independent members in line with the Code recommendations, namely Prof. Dr.-Ing.
 Raimund Klinkner, Dagmar Rehm, Carsten Dentler, Prof. Dr.-Ing.
 Gisela Lanza and Dr Johannes Liechtenstein.
 The qualification matrix below provides an overview of how the current profile of skills and requirements adopted by the Supervisory Board of Koenig & Bauer AG is implemented.

-Qualification matrix for the Supervisory Board of Koenig & Bauer AG: shareholder representatives
+Qualification matrix for the Supervisory Board of Koenig & Bauer: shareholder representatives

-Qualification matrix for the Supervisory Board of Koenig & Bauer AG: employee representatives
+Qualification matrix for the Supervisory Board of Koenig & Bauer: employees representatives

 Chairman of the Supervisory Board